-Here you can choose to sync multi-workspace channels and externally shared channels for the selected workspace.
-On this page, you can also choose whether to sync workspaces created in the future if your source is in auto-sync and archive
+Beneath that you can choose to sync multi-workspace channels and externally shared channels for the selected workspace.
+On this page, you can also choose whether to sync workspaces created in the future if your source is in auto-sync and archive.

 The next step in setting up the Slack Enterprise Grid integration is the Channels selection.
 The total number of channels is listed in the top left.